joel-chu/vue3-vite-jsx/README.md

 > If a slot is a scoped slot, arguments passed to the slot functions are available to the slot as its slot props.

-Then I tried to make it a scoped slot like so:
+Then I tried to make it a scoped slot like this:

 ```tsx
 // in WidgetOne.tsx